 Anxiety patterns are present in almost everyone, and can greatly impact whether a man or woman seeks help.
 One common pattern looks like this: a person experiences anxiety and is struggling, the trigger is removed or the situation passes and the anxiety symptoms are relieved, so that person moves on without having identified why they were triggered or appropriate management tools to help navigate if and when it happens again.
 So, the next time their anxiety flares up, they are right back where they started.

 It’s a natural human tendency to only deal with the urgent and must-be-resolved-right-now problems.
-But if this is something you’ve experienced more than once and if it has ever inhibited your life, you can benefit by identifying why and work with a professional to learn how to manage and overcome it, even if your anxiety isn’t present at this very moment.
+But if this is something you’ve experienced more than once and if it has ever inhibited your life, you can benefit by identifying why and work with a professional to learn how to manage and overcome it.
 If you don’t know how you got there, it can make you afraid that you’ll end up there again.

 What will we do in therapy?